secretGeek/pre/README.md

 ## Why?
 Why!?

 You can make living documents.
 Perhaps you're writing a book in markdown and you want sections to be self updating.

+Perhaps you want a light sprinkling of code generation inside your projects.